a-a-k/edge-typer/README.md

     - name_regex: "^/payments"
 ```

+> **Note.** `src/edgetyper/targets.yaml` ships with a catch‑all mapping for the OpenTelemetry Demo.
+The CLI now warns when Locust requests fail to match your entrypoint rules (and errors if nothing matches), so you can adjust the YAML/filters before aggregating.

 **What the command computes:** for each mapped entrypoint, it sums `#Requests` and categorizes failures from `_failures.csv` into **5xx**, **timeout**, **socket**.
 It writes one row per `(entrypoint, p_fail)` with:

 ```